 To know more about JM, let us dive into the case of Leadmont Development Sdn Bhd v Infra Segi Sdn Bhd and Another Appeal.

 Brief facts of the case of Leadmont Development Sdn Bhd v Infra Segi Sdn Bhd and Another Appeal

 The court allowed Infra Segi’s application.
-Amongst others, the court cited that the order will not receive majority approval since Infra Segi and the nominated-subcontractors holds 46.9% of the total value of creditors.
+Amongst others, the court cited that the order will not receive majority approval.
+This is because Infra Segi and the nominated-subcontractors holds 46.9% of the total value of creditors.
 Infra Segi alone held 38.7% of the total value of creditors.
 Hence, the court held that it is a futile exercise by the developer in this case as any proposed scheme will not garner the requisite 75% approval of the total value of creditors.

 The test for judicial management